Book Study: Four Hundred Souls

 We accept the sacred responsibility to critically examine our own complicity in perpetuating practices of systemic racism, social injustice, and violence in our church and wider community by our promotion of exclusionary beliefs, actions, cultures, and behaviors—whether knowingly, unknowingly, or complacently—as individuals and as a faith community.

-For book recommendations and resources,
+and social justice.
+For book recommendations and online resources,

 visit our bibliography on LibraryThing.